Ulta Vitamin C Serums That Actually Brighten: 5 Picks

 If you want…Look for…Top pick

-A reliable daily brightening serum that layers well A comfortable texture, proven vitamin C form, and a formula that sits well under SPF La Roche-Posay Pure Vitamin C Face Serum
+A reliable daily brightening serum that layers well A moderate strength, a wearable texture, and a formula that works smoothly under SPF La Roche-Posay Pure Vitamin C Face Serum

-Fast glow plus a smoother-looking texture Vitamin C paired with a gentle exfoliant, and the discipline to wear sunscreen daily Murad Vita-C Glycolic Brightening Serum
+Fast glow plus smoother-looking texture Vitamin C paired with an exfoliating acid, plus daily sunscreen use Murad Vita-C Glycolic Brightening Serum

-A luxe feel and a polished finish under makeup A lightweight, elegant serum base and a stable vitamin C complex Dermalogica BioLumin-C Serum
+A luxe feel and a polished finish under makeup A lightweight serum base and a stable vitamin C complex Dermalogica BioLumin-C Serum

 A moisturized glow for dry or tight-feeling skin An oil-soluble vitamin C derivative in a more nourishing base Sunday Riley C.E.O.
 15% Vitamin C Brightening Serum